nytlabs/streamtools/README.md

 Streamtools is the result of three sets of observations we've been making in the NYT R&D lab for a while now.
 These are:
-* *The world is nonstationary.* It's not uncommong for our analysis to be based on a snapshot of available data, arrange in a table.
+* *The world is nonstationary.* It's not uncommong for our analysis to be based on a snapshot of available data, arranged in a table.
 We forget, for a moment, that the underlying system is constantly changing and assume, instead, that the system's properties are static during the period the data was collected.
 We call this assumption the '[stationarity](http://en.wikipedia.org/wiki/Stationary_process)' assumption,